 The use of ethanol or methanol in the IND-Zn formulation was found to be of comparable performance, although marginally higher fluorescent intensity was observed with methanol-containing formulation.
 The result reinforces the benefit of alcohol in combination with zinc chloride towards luminescent intensity and reiterate the need to strike a balance between sensitivity and quality.
 However due to the limited sample size of this study further investigation are required to assess the performance between methanol and ethanol and the role of alcohol in combination with zinc chloride in formulation.

-In summary, the above findings provide the basis for developing an IND-Zn formulation for the Seychelles police that may be applicable for other mirco-jurisdictions.
+In summary, the above findings provide the basis for developing an IND-Zn formulation for the Seychelles police that may be applicable for other micro-jurisdictions.

 CRediT authorship contribution statement: